The Other Rainforest

 - My Own Private Idaho and Drugstore Cowboy feature Portland, Oregon prominently, most notably The City Narrows.
-Parts of downtown Portland were considered rather gruff before it became so closely associated with The Nineties Hipster culture.
+Parts of downtown Portland were considered rather gruff before it became so closely associated with The '90s Hipster culture.

 - The forests of Endor are in Humboldt County, California.

-- Likewise, Outbreak was filmed in Humboldt County, set in the fictional city of Cedar Creek (actually Ferndale, CA).
+- Outbreak was filmed in Humboldt County, set in the fictional city of Cedar Creek (actually Ferndale, CA).
 The infected monkey is released in the same forest that Luke and Leia rode speeders in.